dizz/usenix-hostcloud13-fluidcloud/fluidcloud.md

 # Evaluation

-architecture
-prove POC works
-reasonable time for relocation

-TODOs:
-* add in TCP/IP stack overhead and processing time of image, volume and service reconfig
-* 2GB volume, 512 VM size, over 1G ethernet

- dd takes about ~5mins for 5.4Gb disk size for reloc

-**TODO**

-* It works :p
-* Time to migrate depends on data payload sizes
+The first outcome of this initial PoC was to proof that the Architecture satisfying the scenarios described in this paper.
+The distinction between the CloudConduit and the Broker was found useful as several technologies for the Broker part exist.
+Furthermore the Broker can be used to establish the Viaduct as this logical entity could be made up out of virtual machines which each host a Migrator.
+The overall architecture therefore has been proven to satisfy the needs.

+Second outcome was to have first numbers in hand about the runtime of a relocation process.
+In the end it will be crucial that the runtime is minimized and actual life/online relocation will be possible.
+For the relocation of the service instance in the PoC a total downtime of 10min was needed.
+This combines the time for stopping the virtual machine and relocating it (seconds for stop, ~5 minutes for relocation of the virtual machien image of 5.4Gb), the time to move the data from the block storage to the VM (~1min minutes for 512Mb test file with) and finally the reconfiguration using (10sec to copy the script and execute it).
+Times fluctuated over several runs of the relocation.
+General the Time to relocation using this PoC will depend on the data payload sizes of the virtual machine image and the data in the block storage.

-The Architecture described in the last section should demonstrate that the concepts of FluidCloud are technically feasible.
+Overall the PoC proofed the concepts to be working.
+Especially the Architecture described in the last sections should demonstrate that the concepts of FluidCloud are technically feasible.
 More over the important thing is that the concepts noted in this paper describe a way of enable fluidity of services between clouds.

 # Related Work